ChuongNg1996/jetbot-ros-speech-control/README.md

 A simple implementation of speech control for Jetbot

 ## Project Description
-The project aims to control Jetbot wirelessly to do simple maneuver (i.e. going forward, going backward, rotating left, rotating right) with voice command (e.g. "go" = forward, "back" = backward, "left" = left, "right" = right), can be easily modified for any kind of robot platform.
+The project aims to control Jetbot to do simple maneuver (i.e. going forward, going backward, rotating left, rotating right) with voice command (e.g. "go" = forward, "back" = backward, "left" = left, "right" = right), can be easily modified for any kind of robot platform.

 The project uses:
 * [ROS Framework](http://wiki.ros.org/) (on Ubuntu) to alleviate concurrency management and module communication.
 * [Jetbot](https://jetbot.org/master/), which is a differential wheeled robot and its ros package [jetbot_ros](https://github.com/dusty-nv/jetbot_ros) for motor control.
 * [Speech Recognition](https://github.com/Uberi/speech_recognition#readme) module with [Pocketsphinx Python](https://github.com/bambocher/pocketsphinx-python) library for OFFLINE recognition.

+For simplicity, it is assumed that the microphone is directly connected to Jetbot wired or wirelessly.
+The author, however, used a laptop to process the voice command and send ROS command through WIFI to Jetbot.

 ## Installation
 * Install Python.